The Los Angeles Youth Orchestra is a creative environment where

 - Why does the orchestra play two (or more!)

 performances of the same music?
-And the second concert is downtown and
+And the second concert is in Pasadena and

 on a week night - that's so difficult for us!